Back to services

 Research suggests cupping may:

-Clinical studies show moderate evidence for chronic neck and back pain relief.
+Clinical studies show moderate support for relief of chronic neck and back tension.

 • Reduce muscle stiffness